Mesopelagic zone: Zooplankton ecology

 Mesopelagic zooplankton have unique adaptations for the low light.
-Bioluminescence is a very common strategy in many zooplankton.
+Bioluminescence is a common strategy in many zooplankton.
 This light production is thought to function as a form of communication between conspecifics, prey attraction, prey deterrence, and/or reproduction strategy.
-Another common adaption are enhanced light organs, or eyes, which is common in krill and shrimp, so they can take advantage of the limited light.
-Some octopus and krill even have tubular eyes that look upwards in the water column.
+Another common adaption is enhanced light organs, or eyes, which is common in krill and shrimp, so they can take advantage of the limited light.
+Some octopus and krill have tubular eyes that look upwards in the water column.

-Most life processes, like growth rates and reproductive rates, are slower in the mesopelagic.
+Most life processes, like growth and reproductive rates, are slower in the mesopelagic.
 Metabolic activity has been shown to decrease with increasing depth and decreasing temperature in colder-water environments.
 For example, the mesopelagic shrimp-like mysid, Gnathophausia ingens, lives for 6.4 to 8 years, while similar benthic shrimp only live for 2 years.

 Fish ecology

 The mesopelagic is home to a significant portion of the world's total fish biomass.
 Mesopelagic fish are found globally, with exceptions in the Arctic Ocean.
 A 1980 study puts the mesopelagic fish biomass at about one billion tons.
-Then a 2008 study estimated the world marine fish biomass at between 0.8 and 2 billion tons.
+Later, a 2008 study estimated the world marine fish biomass at between 0.8 and 2 billion tons.
 A more recent study concluded mesopelagic fish could have a biomass amounting to 10 billion tons, equivalent to about 100 times the annual catch of traditional fisheries of about 100 million metric tons.
 However, there is a lot of uncertainty in this biomass estimate.
 This ocean realm could contain the largest fishery in the world and there is active development for this zone to become a commercial fishery.